Primary

 The drive sequence is legs-back-arms.
 Push through your legs first with arms straight, then lean back and pull with your back, finally finishing with arms pulling to your lower chest.
 Reverse this sequence on the recovery.
 Keep your back flat throughout and use a relaxed grip on the handle.

-Want Rowing Machine in your program?
+See where Rowing Machine fits in your weekly plan

 Sit on rower with feet strapped in.